TarekHub/Games/README.md

 # Games
-This repository containes come 2D games made by Python using Pygame librarie.
+This repository containes some 2D games made by Python using Pygame librarie.

 1. Snake :